esamford/Duplicate_Image_Remover/README.md

 types before comparing them.

 * The program cannot match an image with a cropped, rotated, stretched, or otherwise highly edited version of itself.
-The program will most-likely think these are two unique images and will not mark them as potential duplicates.
+The images *must* have the same height/width ratio and they must meet the percentage requirement set by the user.
+If either of these conditions are not met, the program will think these are two unique images and will not display them to the user.

 * If you are working with a lot of images that have the same or similar background color, the program may come up with a lot of false positives and display images that are not supposed to be paired.
 This is because the majority of